Talk With Your Kids About These Issues

 your teen about how strong the addiction is.

 Ask for help.
 Raising children is complicated, and you may need help.
-Consider taking a parenting
+Consider taking

 Watch for signs of substance use.
 Here are several common ones: